ShowGamesShowGames

 The Genius: The Strategy Element

-• Marble games where trust is weaponized
+• Marble games where trust is weaponized (the marbles episode felt very Genius)

-• Voting and elimination mechanics
+• Voting and elimination mechanics that tear groups apart

-• The tension between cooperation and betrayal
+• The constant tension between cooperation and betrayal

-• High-stakes decision making
+• High-stakes decision making where one wrong read is fatal

 Ready to Play?